 Many of us spend years in confusion, anger and grief about the mother relationship, trying to make sense of what happened.

 The relationship with the mother, who is usually the primary caretaker, is the first imprint we receive about how to be in intimate relationships.
-We learn who we are in relationship and who we need to be to get our needs met.
+We learn who we are in relationships and who we need to be to get our needs met.
 This imprint continues into adulthood, affecting ALL our relationships, especially our most intimate ones.

 Please let me know how the mother wound shows up for you in the comments.